Live simply with gratitude,

 JO E SHU BON GYO

-SHI GU MU JO DO
+GU MU JO DO

 I SHO TEN NIN SHI